Supervision & Coaching

 Adam Burley group supervision sessions

-These supervision sessions are led by Adam Burley (consultant clinical psychologist/psychotherapist) and are held at Rowan Alba Head Offices from 14.30-16.00.
+These supervision sessions are led by Adam Burley (consultant clinical psychologist/psychotherapist) and are held at Rowan Alba Head Offices.

 Adam works with individuals and groups effected by homelessness and offers monthly group supervision to staff and volunteers at Rowan Alba.
 These sessions are extremely useful for reflecting on your practice and learning from/contributing to others experiences.
 We strongly encourage you to take advantage of this group if you are able.
-You do not need to book onto the session just come along.
+You do not need to book onto the session just come along but you must be aware that the session is for reflecting on your practice and NOT for one to one discussions about furthering psychology careers or development.

 CARDS Team meetings

 Team meetings are open to all volunteers and are an opportunity for you to hear about the developments of the service and to contribute your ideas and feedback.
 We usually hold these meetings from 2-4pm.
-For the venue please see the calendar.
 Let us know if you are attending a team meeting so that we can ensure we have enough space for everyone.
+At the moment during restrictions these meetings are done via zoom and you will have to book on to one.

 CARDS Team days